 Technical Profile of the Instrument

-In the appropriate cells of the BAL (Balance) column is indicated the balance of power of market participants within the selected trading strategy on a three-point scale basis (Bulls – in green, Bears – in red and Neutrals in – yellow color).
-Moreover, it should be noted, that the number of points corresponds to the level of bullish, bearish or neutral sentiment towards the base currency or asset.
+In the appropriate cells of the PTS (Points) column is indicated the balance of power of market participants within the selected trading strategy on a three-point scale basis (Bulls – in green, Bears – in red and Neutrals in – yellow color).
+Moreover, it should be noted, that the number of points corresponds to the bullish, bearish or neutral sentiment towards the base currency or asset.

 No doubt, you might have a question, how to use all of this information in real trading and what it gives to a trader?